Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

 \section{Crowdworker Study}

-In our second study, we aimed to verify whether interstitial disinformation warnings are truly effective at changing users' behaviors and investigate the mechanisms behind that effect.
-Understanding the mechanisms of effect allows us to reason about the utility, limitations, and risks of deploying interstitial disinformation warnings.
+In our second study, we aimed to verify the behavioral effects of interstitial disinformation warnings.
+We also examined the mechanisms for those effects, so that we could reason about the utility and limitations of deploying the warnings.

 Our research questions were: